This post has been modified to reflect new information since its original publication.

-Jeffries, who led Abercrombie & Fitch for more than 20 years, apologized for his comments, but never overcame this reputation disaster.
+The CEO, who led Abercrombie & Fitch for more than 20 years, apologized for his comments, but never overcame this reputation disaster.
 After consecutive 11 quarters of negative store sales, he left the company in 2014.

 Years later, Abercrombie & Fitch is still recovering from this experience.
 This is why it’s so important for companies to realize that the actions of their executives can have lasting reputational impacts.

 This incident highlights how dramatically a business can be affected by the actions of a single individual.
 Let’s dive more into the business side of things in the next few sections.

 As we learned from the Abercrombie & Fitch example, businesses must proactively manage their online reputations as much as individuals do to thrive in today’s competitive landscape.